qundus/kickstarter-sveltekitless/README.md

 ### Structure

-I like my projects' roots clean and contain only the config files, also i like function descriptive folder names, that's why this starter is structured like this.
+I like my projects' roots clean and contain only the config files that cannot exist in a sub-folder, also i like function descriptive folder names, that's why this starter is structured like this.

+If you wish to add new folders like: services or any other i recommend doing so within `src` directory as it would keep everything together, neat and straight forward.

+This way allows for sub-modules to exist in the root directory easily and ease integration with other libraries, also, helps focus on tasks in large projects.

 # TBC